top of page

 Key Facts:

-Fibromyalgia affects an estimated 4 million adults in the U.S., about 2% of the population.
-(Although I think it is more, but so many people go undiagnosed and are not included in the statistics)
+• Fibromyalgia affects an estimated 4 million adults in the U.S., about 2% of the population.
+(Although I think it is more, as so many people go undiagnosed and are not included in the statistics.)

 Common Symptoms